-On behalf of everyone at Midwest Geriatrics, Inc., thank you for your interest in our healthcare family.
+On behalf of everyone at Midwest Geriatrics, Inc., thank you for your interest in our healthcare family of older adult communities.

 Our founder, Reverend Charles Savidge had a vision: to enhance the lives of seniors by providing quality, affordable care.
 While many things have changed since then, including the buildings, the neighborhood, the staff, the residents, and the families, one thing remains the same – our mission; “To inspire the individuals we serve to live life to the fullest.”